Spencerx/xtal/README.md

 on things to get by without worrying about the state of the planet because this is the immediate reality for island dwellers who are facing rising tides for instance, whatever it can be called is missing the obvious point because one has to be upfront to see the damage and be willing to move.
-Nature is considered by some in science fiction to be AI so this is a niche not a reactive lily gilding debating society topic, a first person reality to be vface by those willing to change it, maybe survive it at the very least because the narrative is so blatantly obvious?
+Nature is considered by some in science fiction to be AI so this is a niche not a reactive lily gilding debating society topic, a first person reality to be face by those willing to change it, maybe survive it at the very least because the narrative is so blatantly obvious?

 Software Defined Hardware - SDH (CPU/GPU)